 Climb the first few moves of Pacman before breaking out left along the highest of the three horizontal breakss.

 Start as for the previous problem but follow the middle break line.
-More satisfying to continue across the whole wall and finish as for Spectrum (making the problem V3).
+More satisfying to continue across the whole wall and finish as for Spectrum (making the problem V4).

 8) Chi Wai’s Traverse ** V5

 From the starting holds of Pacman, follow a line of pockets and poor crimps along the lowest of the three breaks.
-Finish either up Problem 3 or continue left to finish up Problem 4 (V6).
+Finish either up Jet Pac or, even better, continue left to finish up Spectrum (V6).

 Lone Tree Boulder